icy/icy_picture_modify/doc/zaml.md

                           If `true`, new image will be in PENDING mode (that needs review from administrator) after it is uploaded

+  * `allow_guest`:        Default: *false*.
+                          If `true`, guest user is allowed to edit image.
+                          This value is only fetched from settings for account `default`.
+                          See the section GUEST ACCOUNT for details.

 ## Meanless lines (comments)

   Any other lines are considered as comment.
 They are meanless.

+# GUEST ACCOUNT

+  By default, the guest account isn't allowed to edit picture.
+To allow them to edit or upload image, you must set `allow_guest` in the settings for the section `default` in the ACL file.
+This is the only place to do that.

+  To increase security, even if the guest support is turned on, all of their settings need to be set up explicitly.
+This is due to the fact that some default settings for guest account is provided in the source code of the plugin.
+See example in `doc/` for details.

+  Please note you shouldn't put guest account in any group.
+By doing that your gallery may be altered by any account.
+Be careful.
+You've been warned.

 # IMPORTANT NOTES